srinivassaitangudu/helpers1/docs/work_organization/ck.github_projects_process.reference.md

   - **Sprint**
     - Which weekly sprint this issue belongs to

-- It’s possible to add new fields; the list above includes the agreed upon fields shared across all projects
+- It's possible to add new fields; the list above includes the agreed upon fields shared across all projects

 ### How to set up a new project